 The material on their debut, released on Thrill Jockey, is drawn from traditional southern hymns and Appalachian ballads that originated in England and elsewhere hundreds of years ago.
 However, they choose to link that tradition’s startling microtonal harmonies and drone styles with the avant-garde minimalism of composers such as Tony Conrad, Éliane Radigue and Pauline Oliveros.
 In this context, repetition is linked to music from across the spectrum that evokes trance and other spiritual states.

 Experiencing their sparse and unadorned use of close vocal harmony and acoustic instrumentation in a live setting will make for an eerie and uncanny evening, especially in the intimate surroundings of The Blue Moon.

-Between 1970 and 1972, Mr. Fox recorded two albums of dark electric folk, whose themes of witchcraft and the rural occult are discussed at length in Rob Young's 'Electric Eden'.
+Between 1970 and 1972, Mr. Fox recorded two albums of dark electric folk, whose themes of paganism and the rural occult are discussed at length in Rob Young's 'Electric Eden'.
 After they disbanded, Carole recorded a single solo album 'Carolanne', before moving on to study anthropology.
 This much lauded solo album has just been re-released by Cherry Red Records with great reviews in this month's FRoots and R'n R (5*).

 DYLAN GOLDEN AYCOCK